Higher Chow Cycles on an Abelian Surface and a non-Archimedean analogue of the Hodge-D-conjecture: A new element in the higher Chow group of an Abelian Surface

+where $\pic$ is the Picard number - the rank of the N\'{e}ron-Severi group.
+If $\pic (\A_p)=\pic (A)$, then every cycle in $NS(\A_p)$ is the restriction of the closure of a cycle in $NS(A)$, so the surjectivity of the boundary map is trivial -- as all the cycles can be obtained as boundaries of decomposable elements.
+Hence we assume $\pic(\A_p) >\pic(A)$.
+In other words, we assume that there are always cycles in the N\'{e}ron-Severi group of the special fibre which are not the restriction to the special fibre of the closure of cycles on the generic fibre.

-for some $\Delta>0$.
-In this section we will construct an an element $\Xi_A$ of $CH^2(A,1)$ such that the image $\partial(\Xi_A)$ is the extra cycle in the N\'eron-Severi group of $\A_p$.
-In particular, it is an {\em indecomposable} element in the higher Chow group.
+In this section for such a cycle $\D_p$ we will construct an an element $\Xi_{A,\D_p}$ of $CH^2(A,1)$ such that the image $\partial(\Xi_{A,\D_p})$ is a non-zero multiple of the cycle $\D_p$ in the N\'{e}ron-Severi group of $\A_p$.
+In particular, from Remark \ref{indres}, it is an {\em indecomposable} element in the higher Chow group.

+The idea is the following: One way to construct a higher Chow cycle on a surface $S$ is to use a rational curve $C$ with a node $P$ lying on the surface.
+The normalisation $\eta:\TC \to C$ will have two points $P_1$ and $P_2$ lying over the node.
+Since $\TC$ is rational one can find a function $f$ on $\TC$ with divisor $P_1-P_2$.
+Then the element $\eta_*(\TC,f)$ is an element of $CH^2(S,1)$.

+Unfortunately, Abelian surfaces do not have rational curves.
+So we work with the associated Kummer $K3$ surface.
+The work of Birkenhake and Wilhelm \cite{biwi} shows that given a cycle in the special fibre of non-zero Humbert invariant there is a rational curve in the special fibre of the $K3$ surface which represents it.
+We show that this curve along with a conjugate rational curve satisfies the condition of Theorem \ref{BHTthm} - so we can deform them to an irreducible rational curve on the generic fibre.
+Further, we show that this curve has a node.
+Using that curve we construct a higher Chow cycle on the generic Kummer surface, transfer it to the Abelian surface and show that it has the required properties.

+Since we work with related objects on the Abelian surface and its associated Kummer surface, $K3$ surface and Kummer plane, there is a lot of notation which can get a little confusing so the reader should keep the above remarks in mind.